sandbach/arabic_vocabulary/README.md

 Reverso has an API that takes an Arabic word and returns a vocalization and transliteration for it.
 This is great, but it comes with some problems:

-1. Vocalizations for individual words are not necessarily reliable.
+1. Vocalizations for individual words are unreliable.
 2. Vocalizations correspond to a very conservative version of Modern Standard Arabic and indicate some aspects of pronunciation that are not generally used by MSA speakers today, and are never used in Arabic dialects (especially [tanwīn تَنْوِين](https://en.wikipedia.org/wiki/Arabic_diacritics#Tanw%C4%ABn)).

 Problem 1 derives from the fact that one sequence of Arabic letters without vowel diacritics can correspond to multiple words, or multiple inflections of the same word, all with different short vowels.
-Compare the four different words at [كتب -- Wiktionary](https://en.wiktionary.org/wiki/%D9%83%D8%AA%D8%A8); without knowing the context, even a native Arabic speaker could only guess at which vocalization would be suitable.
+Compare the four different words at [كتب – Wiktionary](https://en.wiktionary.org/wiki/%D9%83%D8%AA%D8%A8); without knowing the context, even a native Arabic speaker could only guess at which vocalization would be suitable.
 When the Reverso API receives a single Arabic word, it also has to guess.

 My assumption is that when given a longer text, the Reverso API returns more reliable results for each word in the text.
 The script uses this as the basis for the `poll_vowels` method, which compares the vocalizations for the headword on its own and in each of the example sentences and goes through rounds of 'voting', whereby the headword vocalization has one vote and the example sentence vocalizations each have two votes.
 If all the vocalizations match, there is no change.
 If not, they are compared with their final diacritic removed and the one with the fewest votes removed until a single vocalization remains.